-- Managing the provision of careers information. - Taking responsibility for the development, management and reporting of the school's careers programme. - Planning careers activities, managing the careers budget and managing and coordinating other staff involved in the delivery of careers guidance. - Establishing and developing links with employers, education and training providers, and careers organisations. - Liaising with the headteacher and the careers adviser to implement and maintain effective careers guidance. - Liaising with the PSHE leader and other subject leaders to plan careers education in the curriculum. - Liaising with the SENCO and head of sixth form to identify pupils needing guidance.
+- Managing the provision of careers information. - Taking responsibility for the development, management and reporting of the school's careers programme. - Planning careers activities, managing the careers budget and managing and coordinating other staff involved in the delivery of careers guidance. - Establishing and developing links with employers, education and training providers, and careers organisations. - Liaising with the headteacher / SLT and the careers adviser to implement and maintain effective careers guidance. - Liaising with the PSHE leader and other subject leaders to plan careers education in the curriculum. - Liaising with the pastoral team, SENCO, and head of sixth form to identify students needing guidance. - Establishing, maintaining and developing links with FE colleges, universities, apprenticeship providers and employers. - Providing students with effective careers guidance and supporting social mobility by improving opportunities for all young people. - Supporting tutors providing initial careers information and advice.